 We know that indifference, intolerance and hostility towards people who seem different can lead to extreme social isolation, mental illness and profoundly unhappy lives.
 This includes people with disabilities, different needs, different skin colour.

 Thankfully, we also know that helping young people – as well as their families– to understand differences as they grow up will equip a new generation with the knowledge to accept and empathise with all people.

 During Autism Awareness Week we focused on people with autism and the theme 'It's okay to be different!'

 At least 1 in 100 people in the UK have autism... so chances are there are autistic people at our school and in our community who you see every day.

-We learned about all our differences, even celebrating them: It's what makes us unique!!
-We taught the children about autism in imaginative lessons, doing fun activities and some assemblies.
+We learn about all our differences, even celebrating them: It's what makes us unique!!
+We teach the children about autism in imaginative lessons, doing fun activities and some assemblies.

 During anti-bullying week we learn about families coming in all different shapes and sizes, from the conventional family with a mum and a dad to single parents, adoptive / foster parents, same –sex parents and children being raised by grandparents.
 We learn about different relationships and stereotypes.
 We also learn how to challenge unkind words and actions.
 At this time of year we look at our anti-bullying policy too and add to it or change it.